 The Future of Energy.
 In an engaging and smart presentation full of fascinating case studies and visuals, Jon Wellinghoff offers audiences a behind-the-scenes look at what the future of energy holds for the United States, detailing where we’ve been, where we are today, and, most importantly, where we’re going.
 Everything we depend upon is tied to energy.
 When the lights go out, we can’t get food, medicine, or gas.
-With no energy, we can’t extract ourselves from natural or man-made disasters like Hurricane Sandy or terrorism.
+With no energy, we can’t extract ourselves from natural or man-made disasters like Hurricanes Ida and Katrina or terrorist hackers shutting down our electric grid.
 How are we dealing with these issues?
 How are we preparing for the next steps?
-The future of energy will capitalize on the rapidly growing amount of distributed generation (ie energy produced by individuals via solar panels) and the connectivity of devices, utilities, and appliances to the “internet of everything.”
+The future of energy will capitalize on the rapidly growing amount of distributed generation (i.e.: energy produced by individuals via solar panels) and the connectivity of devices, utilities, and appliances to the “internet of everything.”
 This means that utilities must adapt their business models to the changing environment as we look to technology to facilitate this transition and improve our quality of life through increased energy efficiencies and control.

 A Day in the Life of the Grid.
 Wellinghoff takes audiences on an eye-opening tour of a “Day in the life of the energy grid.”
 With so much riding on the steady availability and cost of energy, this presentation is not to be missed.
 He looks at how the grid functions from an economic standpoint and how operators run independent whole sale markets in addition to managing substations and running operations.
 But if you could make the power grid more efficient you’d normalize the cost and drive it down for everyone.
 Wellinghoff shares fascinating anecdotes and slides of energy costs across time and looks at how we could change the grid’s efficiency/cost dynamic by consumers bidding products and technology into the system.